François Péron: Life

+Death and legacy

 Péron died of tuberculosis in his hometown of Cérilly in 1810.
 He was just thirty-five years old.
 The task of completing the official account of the expedition fell to Louis de Freycinet.

+Peron Place in the Canberra suburb of Banks is named in his honour.

 Taxa named in honour of Péron

 Several species of reptiles, amphibians and mammals were named in honour of Péron: